 Reservations & Rates

-Not included in your angling package at Copper River Lodge are flights to and from Alaska, airfare to the village of Iliamna, fishing license, gratuities, alcohol, fishing gear, or items of a personal nature.
+Not included in your angling package at Copper River Lodge are flights to and from Alaska, roundtrip airfare to and from the village of Iliamna, fishing license, gratuities, alcohol, fishing gear, or items of a personal nature.

 The Fly Shop® is not in the insurance business, but we recommend Travel Guard coverage as a service with a desire to see your best interests protected.
 It is impossible to know when an unfortunate situation (loss of luggage, fly rods, illness in the family, or an accident) may occur.
 However, such things can and do happen, and this insurance can provide a means of recourse against non-refundable financial losses.